theFeathers/conv/git-commits.md

 ## Format

-The commit message MUST be structured as one of the following options:
+The commit message MUST be structured as following:

 ```text
 <type>[optional scope]: <description>[:]